Siam-moni/B13-A5-Github-Issue-Tracker/README.md

 1. Difference between var, let, and const

-var: old way, can be changed and redeclared let can be changed but not redeclared in the same scope
+var: old way, can be changed and redeclared,
+let: can be changed but not redeclared in the same scope,
 const: cannot be changed after declaring

 2. What is the spread operator (...)